 - Sin again, and so on..

 Then King Cyrus of Persia, having just conquered the Babylonians, decided it was inconvenient to have all these displaced people around his new empire.
 (There were more of them than just the Jews.)
 He gave permission for all of them to go back to their original homes.
 Some Jews accepted the offer.
 Their story is told in books of Ezra and Nehemiah.
-But many more wanted to stay where they were.
+Many more wanted to stay where they were.
 They’d made a decent life for themselves in a foreign land.
-It was among these latter people that the story of Job appeared, and the history of the telling of that story actually involves two stories about Job and two turning points in the history of the problem of suffering.
+It was among these latter people that the story of Job appeared.
+The history of the telling of that story actually involves two stories.
+The two versions of the story show us two turning points in the history of the problem of suffering.

 The story of Job, first edition

 As the story was first told, Job is a righteous man of means and also blessed with good health and a happy family.
 Then he loses it all, his wealth, his health, and even his family.
 Through it all Job suffers with heroic patience, and he gets his reward, with wealth, health, and new family restored.
 Job’s patience has since become a byword.
 I seem to recall my poor, exasperated mother saying something about “trying the patience of Job.”

 That story indicates that the understanding of suffering among the Jewish people was beginning to change.
 It no longer looked forward to what might happen to the nation in some unknown future.
 God doesn’t visit the sins of the fathers on the children to the third and fourth generation; nor does God’s mercy, when the people repent, consist in some future blessing for the nation.
 Since there is no nation it’s necessary for justice to be served one individual at a time.
 I think this is the understanding of suffering most Christians have today, adding that the recompense may have to wait until a life after death.